JackSzwergold/md-tooltips-link/README.md

 `csscustomfilepath` allows you to pass your own CSS file, which will be copied to the location given by the `css_path` option.
 This defaults to `None`.

+> Note: At the moment the Javascript file that this extension creates does not get copied into the `site` directory created by `mkdocs` unless it already exists.
+Therefore you have to manually copy it over - I'll try and fix this in the future.

 ## License

 Public domain.